 Did you receive Letter 6323 initiating an IRS Audit for your income taxes?

 The same letter from the IRS is sent to businesses and individuals, and they are only sent through certified mail.
 Tax audits are not conducted through the phone.

-The number of IRS audits are picking back up.
-The moratorium on audits ended on July 15th and IRS is actively sending out these letter 6323 notices right now!
+The number of IRS audits is picking back up.
+The delay on audits ended on July 15th and IRS is sending out these letter 6323 notices right now.
+These may involve PPP loans or EIDL loans updates.
 If you receive one of these letters it will contain the following information:

 Your audit letter contains:

 - The tax year of the audit.

 - The taxpayer name is being examined (this is where you will determine if you personally or your business are under review).

 - The deadline to respond is 30 days.